Man of the West: Casting

+becomes much more poignant; then he would fight to the death."

-Lee J. Cobb (who had starred in 12 Angry Men as one of the twelve jurors) played the role of Dock Tobin, the uncle of Link, who wants his nephew to return to his old ways and rejoin his gang.
+Lee J. Cobb (who had starred in 12 Angry Men as one of the twelve jurors) played the role of Dock Tobin.
 Despite playing the uncle of the main character, Cobb was ten years younger than Cooper.
 Make-up was applied in an attempt to make Cobb look older than Cooper.
-The main villain of the film, Tobin wants his nephew to return to his old ways and rejoin his gang.
 The age difference was also obvious with John Dehner, who played a key role as Link's cousin and childhood friend, Claude.
 Dehner was fourteen years younger than Cooper and it was readily apparent.

 Arthur O'Connell played Sam Beasley, a fast-talking gambler, and saloon singer Billie Ellis was played by Julie London.
 London said this was her favorite movie.
 Tobin's henchmen Coaley, Trout and Ponch (who rob the train) were played by Jack Lord, Royal Dano and Robert J. Wilke respectively.
 J. Williams played Alcutt, one of the passengers on the train, and Chief Tahachee was cast as Pio.

 Joe Dominguez, Dick Elliott, Frank Ferguson, Herman and Signe Hack, Anne Kunde, Tom London, Tina Menard, Emory Parnell, John Wayne's stuntmen Chuck Roberson, Glen Walters and Glen Wilkerson play minor roles in the film and are uncredited.

 Filming

-Principal photography of Man of the West started and ended in 1958, with a budget of $1.5 million.
-The film was shot on the widescreen CinemaScope process (which was introduced in 1953) by cinematographer Ernest Haller, who is best known for his Academy Award-winning work in Gone with the Wind.
+Principal photography on Man of the West started and ended in 1958, with a budget of $1.5 million.
+The film was shot in the widescreen CinemaScope process (which was introduced in 1953) by cinematographer Ernest Haller, who is best known for his Academy Award-winning work in Gone with the Wind.